oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

   --wdtDomainHome "$domainHome" \
   --chown=oracle:root

-# TBD discuss importance of protecting 'domain.properties', discuss 'encrypt option'
+# TBD discuss importance of protecting 'domain.properties'
+#     Conclusion: Derek - not much point in discussing 'encrypt option', or 'create' --
+#                 just emphasize importance of keeping prop file itself secure due to ADMIN_USER_PASS=
 # TBD ditto for WLST
 # TBD modify this and WLST to use standard location for image-tool
 ```

 {{% /expand %}}

 TBD Tom These samples use the WIT `update` command.
-Explain when to use `rebase` or `create` instead, and how...
+Explain when to use `rebase` instead, and how...
+TBD Add warning about protecting the images...

 ##### Create a custom image with your model inside the image